-The Center for Christianity, Culture, and the Arts is founded on the belief that the interrelationship between contemporary artmaking, religious tradition, and theological thinking holds much richer potential for exploration and study than it has yet received.
-The work of the Center is devoted to expanding and deepening this interrelationship through a threefold aim:
+The Center for Christianity, Culture, and the Arts is founded on the belief that the interrelationship between contemporary artmaking, theology, and religious tradition holds much richer potential for exploration and study than it has yet received.
+The work of the Center is devoted to expanding and deepening this interrelationship through a threefold mission:

-3. to encourage a deeper awareness of, and nourishment from, the historical depths and diversity of the Christian theological-aesthetic imagination.
+3. to encourage a deeper awareness of the historical depths and diversity of the Christian theological-aesthetic imagination.

 The Center for Christianity, Culture, and the Arts was launched and is made possible by the generous support of Howard and Roberta Ahmanson, through a grant from Fieldstead and Co.